 Three papers to date have been published through the effort of the Consortium.
 Two papers by the Bird and Greenberg labs deepen our knowledge of the MeCP2 protein and a paper from the Mandel lab opens the door to gene therapy as a treatment option.

-Despite almost two decades of research into the molecular mechanisms of MeCP2 function, many questions are yet to be answered conclusively: Is MeCP2 just a methyl-CpG binding protein?
-Is it a multifunctional protein or primarily a transcriptional repressor?
+Despite almost two decades of research into the molecular mechanisms of MeCP2 function, many questions are yet to be answered conclusively: Is MeCP2 a multifunctional protein or primarily a transcriptional repressor?
 Does it act at specific sites within the genome or more globally?
 In which cell types is it functionally relevant?
-The Consortium is tackling these questions through a series of experiments, some of which are described below.
+How does it change in response to brain activity?
+The Consortium is tackling these questions through a series of experiments, some of which are summarized below.

 A Chemical Genetic Approach for Unsilencing Mecp2

 Ben Philpot, Ph.D., Bryan Roth, Ph.D., Terry Magnuson , Ph.D.

 These investigators have successfully employed a high-throughput screen to identify compounds that unsilence the gene for Angelman Syndrome, UBE3A.
 They are now applying the same approach to Rett Syndrome.
 Using high throughput robotic equipment they are working their way through a library of 20,000 compounds.
 To learn more about this work we invite you to watch a video of Dr. Philpot describing this work.
 RSRT is investing $2.2 million in this project.

 A High-Throughput Screen to identify compounds that reactivate the functional MECP2 allele in Rett Syndrome